ssmool/JAVALOTTERYBET/README.md

 📁 Project Overview:

-ApostaCerto is a Java-based software for generating smart betting suggestions for lottery-type games with number grids of up to 60 numbers.
+JAVALOTTERYBET is a Java-based software for generating smart betting suggestions for lottery-type games with number grids of up to 60 numbers.
 It offers both backend logic and a frontend window manager using Java Swing, powered by Java 2 Software Development Kit (JDK) and executed via the Java Virtual Machine (JVM).

 This repository includes: